wldndgithub/Assignment_1/index.md

 ## Joshua Her

-Student number:s3609764
+Student number: s3609764

 Email: s3609764@student.rmit.edu.au

 ### My Background
-I'm a Korean living in Australia since 2 years of age, currently living in Melborune.
+I'm a Korean living in Australia for pretty much all my life, moving states from NSW to VIC.
 I'm a barista at Starbucks by day and student by night.

+ #chicken

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for